 Peel about 1/8 of a kabocha squash (160g) and discard the seeds.
 Cut into big chunks, and put it in a pot of boiling water.
 Boil for about 10 minutes until softened.
 Strain the water and put aside to cool down.
 Mash it with a fork.
 OR: put it in a bowl, cover it with some saran wrap and microwave for 5 minutes.
 Take it out of the microwave and mash with a fork.

 Preheat the oven to 180C/350F.
 Put about 1-2 cm of water in a baking tray and place it in the oven.
 Wrap the bottom of a 6” springform pan with aluminum foil.

 In a small bowl, mix the almond flour, cinnamon, butter and stevia powder.
 Mix until a thick paste forms and press unto the bottom of your springform pan.

 In a large bowl, add the cream cheese, sour cream, butter and stevia.
 Mix with a hand mixer until smooth, about 30 seconds.
 Add the kabocha squash, cinnamon, salt, cardamon, cloves, and nutmeg.
-Mix until the squash is mixed in with the cheese and completely pureed, about 1-2 minutes.
+Mix until the squash is mixed in with the cheese and completely pureed, about a minute.